-Part I
+PART I

-National Programme on Climate Change and Human Health
+Climate Change and its Health Impacts

-Chapter 1-

-Introduction
+CHAPTER 1 Introduction

 Climate change is defined as "a change of climate which is attributed directly or indirectly to human activity that alters the composition of the global atmosphere and which is in addition to natural climate variability observed over comparable time periods."
 It affects social and environmental determinants of health like clean air, safe drinking water, sufficient food, and secure shelter.